Charles Armand Tuffin, marquis de la Rouërie

-Charles Armand Tuffin, marquis de la Rouërie (13 April 1751 – 30 January 1793), also known in the United States as "Colonel Armand," was a Breton cavalry officer who served under the American flag in the American War of Independence.
-He was promoted to brigadier general after the Battle of Yorktown.
-He is also known as a founder and early leader of the Breton Association (the Chouannerie) during the French Revolution.
-La Rouërie is less-remembered than Lafayette and others in writings of French participation in the Revolutionary war.
+Charles Armand Tuffin, marquis de la Rouërie (13 April 1751 – 30 January 1793) was a French army officer who served in the American Revolutionary War.
+He was promoted to brigadier general after the siege of Yorktown and led Chouan rebels during the Chouannerie.
+La Rouërie is less-remembered than Gilbert du Motier, Marquis de Lafayette and other Frenchmen in writings on France in the American Revolutionary War.